Tien79/railroad-diagrams/live/doc/readme.md

 One can see as well that SRFB and Syntax Diagram (as defined in this article context) have one piece of information which is not explicitly sated in EBFN: layout (The 'Stack').
 I have imperfectly translated that adding '\\n' in the EBNF version of the translated SRFB.

-This work is still pending to come to a final 'proof' (practical not theoritical).
+Writing those two latest translator is a pending work and a last step to come to a final 'proof' (practical not theoritical).

 ## Conclusion